hdorio/hwzip.zig/README.md

 ## Why hwzip.zig?

  - Because you can compile, test and run it without any dependencies (except Zig).
-   The C version requires the usual hell of building utilities, the *Info-ZIP* binary and links into *zlib*.
+   The C version requires the usual hell of building utilities, the *Info-ZIP* binary, and links into *zlib*.

  - I needed a way to compress files in Zig.